ArnoAnsems/CatacombGL/README.md

 * NY00123 for developing the Reflection Keen source port.
 The part of Reflection Keen that handles music and sound effects is reused in CatacombGL.

 # History
+* Version 0.5.3 (2021-08-28) New in this release:
+  * Added emulation of the CRT overscan border.
+This border can flash when the player gets hit, when destroying an item or when approaching a fake wall.
+Suggested by NY00123, dosnostalgic and DiscussMetalDan.
+  * Added monster, secret and item statistics to the automap (excluding legacy mode).
+Suggested by yasagani and Mech4Gaming.
+  * By default the automap has a black background color.
+However, when the floor color is also black, the automap will now use dark gray as the background color.
+This helps in making a distinction between explored and unexplored areas.
+Suggested by Mech4Gaming.
+  * Added the status messages "Damaging blows" and "Curing".
+  * A popup is now shown briefly when a game is saved.
+  * Fix: magic missiles now appear from the hand instead of the face.
+Reported by downmythroat753.
+  * Fix: prevent getting stuck in portals.
+Reported by kylesgamesquest.
+  * Fix: only accept Y, N, Enter and ESC in confirmation dialogs.
+Reported by Azuris and Gez.
+  * Fix: the Run action is now by default assigned to the Right Shift, as seen in the original Catacomb 3D.
+  * Fix: sort sprites more accurately from back to front.
+This prevents z-fighting when for example some corpses are positioned close to eachother.
+  * Fix: remove hidden obstacle in The Subterranean Vault.
+This was a wall skeleton spawner without an appropriate wall nearby.
+  * Fix: remove unreachable skeleton from Mike's Blastable Passage.
+  * Fix: remove all yellow blocks when opening the yellow door in the Secret Halls.
+  * Fix: allow player to quit Catacomb 3D while demo is running.

 * Version 0.5.2 (2021-04-26) New in this release:
   * Fix: prevent empty save and load menu when no saved games available.
 Reported by Azuris.